AlessiaPiscopo/SoundWave/README.md

 Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.

-## Room for Improvement
+## Future Features & Additions
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

+To do:
+- more functionality for fan account
+- more form validation for artist signup
+- react spring
+- terms of use dialog box

 Room for improvement:
 - Improvement to be done 1
 - Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2

 ## Acknowledgements